-Watermelons are the quintessential summer refresher.
-And since watermelons are more than 90% water, they are hydrating on a hot summer day.
+Watermelons are the quintessential summer refresher and since watermelons are more than 90% water they are hydrating on a hot summer day.
 Plus watermelons are full of vitamin C, A, potassium, and lycopene, a powerful antioxidant that gives watermelon its red flesh.
+Theories abound about how to buy a good watermelon, so here are my tips on how to buy and cut a watermelon make it easy this summer.

 How to Choose a Watermelon